A-tG/mpv.net-ScriptsExtension/README.md

 [mpv.net](https://github.com/stax76/mpv.net) Extension to keep all my scripts in one project (also it easier to work with extension than csharp script - debugging, compiling, unsafe code, etc)

-[Download](https://github.com/A-tG/mpv.net-ScriptsExtension/releases/latest/download/AtgScriptsExtension.zip) and unpack dll to `%APPDATA%\mpv.net\extensions\AtgScriptsExtension\`
+[Download](https://github.com/A-tG/mpv.net-ScriptsExtension/releases/latest/download/AtgScriptsExtension.zip) and unpack to `%APPDATA%\mpv.net\extensions\AtgScriptsExtension\`

 # Scripts
  Add to `input.conf`